56

 Mike Wilks (b.
 1947) began art school on scholarship at age 13 and after studying for seven years he began a career as a graphic designer, founding the London design agency TWD.
 In 1975 he sold TWD and began a second career illustrating books.

-His first major commission was for Brian Aldiss’ epic poem Pile – Petals From Saint Klaed’s Computer, published in 1979.2 With a single exception, all of the 32 illustrations were done in pen and ink, which Wilks felt was his most accomplished medium.
-The intricate detail and the almost Bosch or Dali sense of surrealism are what made the book something of a cult classic, and are characteristic of all of Wilks’ work:
+His first major commission was for Brian Aldiss’ epic poem Pile – Petals From Saint Klaed’s Computer, published in 1979.1 With a single exception, all of the 32 illustrations were done in pen and ink, which Wilks felt was his most accomplished medium.
+The intricate detail and the almost Bosch or Dali sense of surrealism are what made the book something of a cult classic and are characteristic of all of Wilks’ work:

-On the heels of Britain’s armchair treasure hunt craze, spurred by Kit Williams wildly successful 1979 book Masquerade, Wilks approached his publisher with the idea of a puzzle book based around finding all of the words in a series of paintings for each letter of the alphabet.
-Wilks spent four years researching and painting the 26 acrylic canvases and the book, The Ultimate Alphabet, was published in 1986.
-It became a bestseller, eventually selling more than 750,000 copies.
-WHSmith even listed it as the “most shop-lifted title” of the year.
+On the heels of Britain’s armchair treasure hunt craze, spurred by Kit Williams wildly successful 1979 book Masquerade,2 Wilks approached his publisher with the idea of a puzzle book based around finding all of the words in a series of paintings for each letter of the alphabet – like a child’s ABC book "taken to ridiculous lengths."
+He spent four years consulting encyclopedias, specialist books and even an Australian dictionary to research and paint the 26 acrylic canvases and included 7777 words in his abecderium.

 The letter A – 360 words